Leemo94/ChaosDAO_docs/governance/ChaosDAOInternalProposals.md

   * Frens are able to comment on discussions also.
 (If they are active and constructive enough, they might get promoted to Regular so that they can vote.)
 * **int-gov-proposals** (forum style)
   * This is used to raise a vote / referendum about internal governance issues in tracks that both Regulars and DAOists can vote on.
   * All referenda should be fully detailed and include a detailed implementation/action plan.
-DAOists are allowed to veo or remove any referendum which does not satisfy this.
+DAOists are allowed to veto or remove any referendum which does not satisfy this, but must provide reasoning as to why it was veto'd / removed.
   * Frens are not able to view the proposal forum simply because the Discord implementation does not prevent people from adding to emojis that have already been made.
 In the future, if we implement a role-based voting bot in the server, this might be possible because the bot will enforce emoji voting permissions based on role.
 * **int-daoist-proposals** (forum style)
   * This is used to raise a vote / referendum about internal governance issues in tracks that only DAOists can vote on.
 Not visible to Regular and Frens (mostly so that they can’t emoji vote).